-- Krias Shema before going to sleep is said like on Shabbos and Yom Tov and the "Boruch Shem kvod malchuso leolom voed" is said out loud. - Before going to sleep we say the 9 chapters of Tehillim (see Machzor). - When preparing the Neggel Vasser prepare with less water since in the morning we wash our hands only until the knuckles.
+\ Krias Shema before going to sleep is said like on Shabbos and Yom Tov and the "Boruch Shem Kvod Malchuso Leolom Voed" is said out loud.

+\ Before going to sleep we say the 9 chapters of Tehillim (see Machzor).

+\ When preparing the Neggel Vasser prepare with less water since in the morning we wash our hands only until the knuckles.

-During the Day
+During the Day\of Yom Kippur

-- Netilas Yoda'im in the morning and after using the bathroom you wash only until the knuckles (so it is advisable to prepare less water than usual).
-After drying the hands with a towel, one should wipe his eyes with it.
+\ Netilas Yoda'im in the morning and after using the bathroom one washes his hands only until the knuckles [besides for Kohanim that, seemingly, they wash as usual].

+\ After drying the hands with a towel, one should wipe his eyes with it.
 If the eyes are still soiled, they may be washed with water, but only as much water needed to clean the eyes (and not more).

-[It is forbidden to go to the Mikva on Yom Kippur]. - In the morning Brochois we do not say ."שעשה לי כל צרכי". - In Krias Shma that we say in morning after "Ma Tovu" we say the "Boruch Shem kvod malchuso leolom voed" out loud. - Children (or those that are ill r"l) that will eat, see the details in "The laws and customs" at the end of this document. - Yizkor: Is said before Musaf. - 1.
-Minhag of Chasidim is to also mention the names of the Rabeim. - 2.
-Those that are unable to go to Shul for Yizkor can recite it at home. - 3.
-Mourners, in their first year, stay inside the Shul for Yizkor but they do not recite it. - Birchas Kohanim: Towards the end of Musaf is Birchas Kohanim.
+\ [It is forbidden to go to the Mikva on Yom Kippur].

+\ In the morning Brochois we do not recite the Brocho "שעשה לי כל צרכי".

+\ In Krias Shma that we say in morning after "Ma Tovu" we say the "Boruch Shem kvod malchuso leolom voed" out loud.

+\ Children (or those that are ill r"l) that will eat, see the details in "The laws and customs".

+\ Yizkor: Is said before Musaf.

+- 1. Those that are unable to go to Shul for Yizkor may recite it at home. - 2.
+Mourners, in their first year, stay inside the Shul for Yizkor but they do not recite it. - 3.
+If they are in their 13th month and it is still before the Yorzait, they recite Yizkor.

+\ Birchas Kohanim: Towards the end of Musaf is Birchas Kohanim.
+[Seemingly, the Leviim wash their own hands until their knuckles but the hands of the Kohanim are washed regular].